 - Advance on the time board to pass the other player and receive as many buttons as there were spaces.

 - Pick any on the three patches clockwise of the neutral marker.
 Each patch comes with its own cost in both buttons and time – the “better” the patch, the more costly it is.
-After you paid the costs in buttons, you can place it on your board in any way you like.
+After you paid the costs in buttons, you can place the patch on your board in any way you like.
 Patches are printed on both sides, so you can even mirror them.

 The neutral marker moves into the place of the now-taken patch and you move forward on the time track, according to the patch you just took.